Table of Contents

 A: Essential If this isn't met, assistive technology may not be able to read, understand, or fully operate the page or view.

-AA: Ideal Support Required for European Union government and public body websites.
+AA: Ideal Support Required for multiple government and public body websites.
 The A11Y Project strives for AA compliance.

 AAA: Ideal Support This is typically reserved for parts of websites and web apps that serve a specialized audience.

 This checklist targets many, but not all level A and AA concerns.
 Note that the different levels of WCAG support do not necessarily indicate an increased level of difficulty to implement.